-- Use an external microphone and not the one on your laptop (the difference is huge). - Keep a steady distance from the microphone - Learn how to control input levels to avoid plosives (popping sounds when gain too high) - Consider using a pop filter to reduce plosives (loud popping sounds, typically when you say a word beginning with 'p') - Check how you sound with the chair before the session starts
+- Use an external microphone and not the one on your laptop (the difference is huge). - Keep a steady distance from the microphone - Check how you sound with the chair before the session starts

 Final thoughts

 That's all for now.
 We hope you found this introduction to getting the best out of an online webinar/tutorial useful.